 Mantic Woman is quiet, shrouded, perplexing in some ways.
 Much of her time is spent on the shores near where performances are held.
 In the image above, she appears as a double.
 This is not uncommon.

-In the Tableaux series, Nestor encountered the baby Ore on a Northern Slope and provided succour (image above).
+In the series A Tale About Ore, Nestor encountered the baby Ore on a Northern Slope and provided succour (image above).

 Ore is a newborn.
 He comes bearing “streamers” from an unknowable realm.
 He has been swaddled, but is now naked.

 Ore has his own series, A Tale About Ore.

 Roland’s joy is to tumble.
 He does this in the Tableaux series, and his act is important in the performances that occur near the sea.
 Junior told him about Deleuze and Guattari and the idea of a Body Without Organs and he doubts that this applies to him.